aLotOfGluten/SustainScapesOpti_Capstone_PUC/logs/README.md

 The logs resulting from running the scripts are stored in this directory.
 Running `run_all.py` generates log files through `src/solve_parallelized` for each of the problems given and logfiles for the local search afterwards through `src/join_and_local_search.py`.

+Additionaly, the directory contains example files in `archived/`.

 ---
 ## Shared Log types
 ### **Gurobi Logs**